 The combination of the two words, air and proximity.
 An occurrence in which aircraft come into such close proximity that a threat to the safety of the aircraft exists or may exist, in airspace where the aircraft are not subject to an air traffic separation standard, or where separation is a pilot responsibility.

 Air report (AIREP)

-A report from an aircraft in flight prepared by the pilot during the course of a flight in conformity with the requirements for position, operational or meteorological reporting in the AIREP form.
+A report from an aircraft in flight prepared in conformity with requirements for position and operational and/or meteorological reporting.

 Movement of a helicopter/VTOl above the surface of an aerodrome, normally in ground effect and at a speed normally less that 20 kt.

 Authorisation for aircraft to proceed under conditions specified by an air traffic control unit.